Chemical shift: Operating frequency

 MRI scanners are often referred to by their field strengths B_{0} (e.g. "a 7 T scanner"), whereas NMR spectrometers are commonly referred to by the corresponding proton Larmor frequency (e.g. "a 300 MHz spectrometer", which has a B_{0} of 7 T).
 While chemical shift is referenced in order that the units are equivalent across different field strengths, the actual frequency separation in hertz scales with field strength (B_{0}).
 As a result, the difference of chemical shift between two signals (ppm) represents a larger number of hertz on machines that have larger B_{0}, and therefore the signals are less likely to be overlapping in the resulting spectrum.
 This increased resolution is a significant advantage for analysis.
-(Larger-field machines are also favoured on account of having intrinsically higher signal arising from the Boltzmann distribution of magnetic spin states.)
+Higher-field machines are also favoured on account of having intrinsically higher signal arising from the Boltzmann distribution of magnetic spin states.